ColeHunt/FRC_Notes/LeadershipSession.md

 Some concerns voiced over people being stuck as "grunts"

-How much technical work? -> no different from before
+How much technical work for leaders?
+- no different from before.
+- Goal would be to add a little bit of assignment to the student's responsibility

 Is the design lead separate from the individual subsystems?
 - No the lead would still be on one of the four teams